-There is an adamant, relentless, intense and heavily worked aspect to most of my work, with many ideas working through and underneath, often shown through repetitive mark making that may or may not be deliberate or random.
-This mark making translates into my sculpture so that the marks become the intensity of materials used or from the labor intensive process involved.
+There is an intense, heavily worked aspect to most of my work, with many ideas working through and underneath, often shown through repetitive mark-making that may or may not be deliberate or random.
+This mark-making translates into my sculpture so that the marks become the intensity of materials used or from the labour intensive process involved.

 Drilling, knotting, netting, knitting, weaving, layering, embellishing, polishing, chiselling, such processes endeavour to evoke a response of capture...capture through enthralment, seduction, amusement, curiosity, intrigue.

 Some of the works shown are recent, completed in the last 3 years.
 Others are from previous works from 2017 onwards.
 All works are part of a limited edition available to order.

 In 2015 I was selected by Selfridges to install a show in one of the huge 3.5-metre widows in Oxford Street, London.

 The work "Something Wicked this Way Comes" was shown for over two months, both in the window, in the huge Atrium and the Wonder Room.
 1 million people passed by it every day.

 The response and the worldwide publicity was great and included: The Times, the Independent, The NY Times, I.D, Dazed, Creative Review, Conde Naste and Time Out among others.